Bithomp/slate/source/index.html.md

 > Make sure to replace `abcd-abcd-0000-abcd-0123abcdabcd` with your API key.

-Bithomp uses API keys to allow access to the API.
-You can register a new Bithomp API key at our [developer portal](https://bithomp.com/dev/register).
+In order to use our APIs you need to request an API key via [the following form](https://bithomp.com/dev/register).

 Bithomp expects for the API key to be included in all API requests to the server in a header that looks like the following: